Admiral Duncan (born 1st July 1731, died 4th August 1804) was one of Britain’s great naval heroes.

 The Dutch fleet commanded by Admiral Jan de Winter finally made a move and set sail.

-Lookouts informed Admiral Duncan of this development.
+Lookouts informed the Admiral of this development.

 Duncan then set sail to intercept the enemy.